 If you think about it carefully, you’ll notice that a friend is involved in almost every sphere of your life.
-Weekends, holidays, bad days, family dinners, errands, shopping, travelling, midnight cravings… basically most things are incomplete without their presence.
+Weekends, holidays, bad days, family dinners, errands, shopping, travelling, midnight cravings…you name it, they’re there.
+Really, most things are incomplete without their presence.
 This is precisely why losing your best friend feels like being put into your washing machine’s spin cycle.

 So how to get over a friendship breakup?
 Getting through a breakup is a long and tiring process which demands fortitude and patience.
 If you’re someone going through this, you’re going to need all the guidance you can get.
 But you’ve got me in your corner, and I know just what to do when you’re wondering how to get over a friend.